gpierobon/jaxions-docs/docs/installation.md

 ### Compilation options

-We recommend to compile with the most advanced AVX flags possible, no GPU, without NYX output and with just one time-integrator (RKN4 happens to be the best).
+We recommend to compile with the most advanced AVX flags possible, no GPU, without NYX output and with just the default time-integrator RKN4.
 This can be done in the `cmake` step by typing for example
 ```
-cmake -D USE_AVX=ON USE_GPU=OFF ../jaxions
+cmake -D USE_AVX=ON -D USE_GPU=OFF ../jaxions
 ```
 or by modifying the `CMakeLists.txt` file in `jaxionsdir/jaxions`.